Dr. Judy Morgan, DCM and the FDA

 Now, if you aren’t up-and-up on the whole grain-free heart disease thing, this entire conversation may be a little confusing to you.
 So here is a summary:

-Around 2014, board certified veterinary cardiologists (heart doctors) noticed an alarming trend.
+Around 2014, board-certified veterinary cardiologists (heart doctors) noticed an alarming trend.
 Dogs with no genetic link to DCM were turning up with heart disease.
-Since that time, 100’s of more reports have been filed, with new ones coming every week.
+Since then, 100’s more reports have been filed, with new ones coming weekly.

 When they looked into this, most of the dogs with this disease (confirmed) had been eating boutique grain-free foods (which at the time were trending alongside boutique and “holistic” food options that were marketed as higher quality).

 In 2019 the FDA released a statement citing that a handful of brands were highly associated with this correlation.
-Those brands included foods by Fromm, Acana, Zignature, and 4Health among others.
+Those brands included foods by Fromm, Acana, Zignature, and 4Health.

 None of the implicated brands have a qualified person on staff to formulate the food they are selling.